 The City administration and crews daily work to address the needs of the residents of the City of St. Clairsville.
 Our highest priorities include: ensuring the public’s safety; providing electricity, and water and sewer utilities; and maintaining the many miles of the City’s streets and alleys.

-Long-term growth prospects and the upgrade of existing City assets are the driving forces behind the City’s efforts to fund a new water reservoir.
-This water tank is needed to replace the 1929 elevated water tank behind the Municipal Building which is fast approaching the end of its useful life.
-Under review at this time is the possible replacement of the City’s water treatment plant at the earliest opportunity.
-Out of sight but never out of mind, City administrators also are constantly evaluating the viability of the City’s underground infrastructure.
+Long-term growth prospects and the upgrade of existing City assets are the driving forces behind the City’s efforts.
+Out of sight but never out of mind, City administrators are constantly evaluating the viability of the City’s underground infrastructure.
 This includes budgeting, securing the design of, and planning for the upgrade of the network of pipes which serve our residents.
 Thanks to a $5 million Ohio BUILDS grant which the Ohio Environmental Protection Agency awarded the City in December, 2021, the City has accelerated its scheduled citywide water distribution upgrade project.
-Overseeing growth and daily construction efforts is an expanding role of the City’s administration.
+Overseeing growth and construction efforts is an expanding role of the City’s administration.